Difference Between Hypertonic, Hypotonic and Isotonic

 Main Differences Between Hypertonic, Hypotonic, and Isotonic

 2. Hypertonic Solutions are quite effective against food preservation.
 Hypotonic solutions remain ineffective for preservation.
-Isotonic solutions are generally ineffective for preserving food.
+Isotonic solutions are ineffective for preserving food.

 3. Hypertonic fluids have a greater osmotic pressure than other liquids.
 Hypotonic solutions are those with regions of lower pressures.
 Isotonic solutions have the very same osmotic pressure.